BOOKSVP/api-docs/source/index.html.md

 This will be used as a cursor for use in pagination, where providing the param `starting_after` with the `last_element_id` in your subsequent call will return the next page of results, and providing the param `ending_before` with the `last_element_id` will return the previous page of results.

+By default, results are returned in pages with a size of 50 elements.
+By providing `limit` and a value between 1 and 99 in the API call, the page size can be increased or decreased.

 # Resources

 **Resource** is the collective term for _Event_ and _Collection_ objects.
 Some functionality, such as creating invites can apply to either _Event_ or _Collection_ objects- so for simplicity, we refer to them as a _Resource_ in the documentation.